LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 More information on the Sentinel API can be found [here](connector-api-send-api-authorization-and-authentication.html#get-appjwt).

-Third-Party Bots sends the bearer token inside the `Authorization` on all requests to Custom Endpoint service.
-The brands need to ensure authentication and authorization for their Custom Endpoint service endpoints.
+Third-Party Bots sends the bearer token inside the `Authorization` on all requests to the Custom Endpoint service.
+The brands need to ensure the request is authorised, e.g. if the account the request is coming from is allowed to access the addressed bot
+Custom Endpoint service endpoints.

 ### Custom Endpoint (CE) Service Flows